 Student Commons Campaign

-See What the Student Commons Building Will Look Like:
+See the Student Commons Building:

-The student commons will feature:
+The student commons features:

 - The Center for Social Action and Service Learning: focusing on student volunteer and service-oriented activities with an aim to promote civility, nurture character, and develop civic commitment in young people